Last Updated on 17 January 2026 by Cycloscope

 There are two ways to reach Lundu (the town where the park is located) from Kuching:

-- the north route, 91km on quiet roads, near the coast for a little stretch and with a nice scenery overall, passing beside Kubah National Park.
-This is definitively the road you want to do if you’re by bicycle, but also if you are on your own transportation and wish to be in a quieter environment.
-Just beware that there are almost no shops or settlements on this road, pack food and water.
+This is definitely the road you want to take if you’re by bicycle, and also if youare in your own transportation and wish to be in a quieter environment.
+Just beware that there are almost no shops or settlements on this road, so pack food and water.

 Check the map at the bottom of the article for more details.

-It’s almost dark and we find a very cheap Chinese hotel in Lundu, a village about 4 km from the national park.
+It’s almost dark, and we find a very cheap Chinese hotel in Lundu, a village about 4 km from the national park.
 Lundu is a small, sleepy, and nice (by Borneo’s standards) town with a few restaurants and hotels.

 Gunung Gading National Park